 The answer depends on the platform the seller is on, and in what specific ways the trademark was infringed upon.

-After determining the nature of the infringement, the seller, through their attorney, will generally send a cease and desist letter.
+After determining the nature of the infringement, the seller, through their intellectual property lawyer, will generally send a cease and desist letter.

 This letter requests that the infringer refrain from further violating intellectual property rights.
 Generally, it notifies the infringer that if the offending products are not removed from the view of consumers, further legal action may follow.